newrelic/newrelic_mysql_java_plugin/README.md

 The MySQL plugin uses an extensible architecture that allows you to define new MySQL metrics beyond the provided defaults.
 To expose more data about your MySQL servers, fork this repository, create a new GUID, add the metrics you would like to collect to config/metric.category.json and then build summary metrics and dashboards to expose your newly collected metrics.

 *See [CATEGORIES.TXT](https://github.com/newrelic-platform/newrelic_mysql_java_plugin/blob/master/CATEGORIES.TXT) for more info.*

+## Credits
+The MySQL plugin was originally authored by [Ronald Bradford](http://ronaldbradford.com/) of [EffectiveMySQL](http://effectivemysql.com/).
+Subsequent updates and support are provided by [New Relic](http://newrelic.com/platform).